Dedicated Orlando DUI Defense Lawyers Ready To Help You

 One of the traffic violations that is taken most seriously by Florida law enforcement agencies and state prosecutors is intoxicated driving or driving under the influence.

 If you have been arrested for drunk driving in Orange County, FL, it is imperative that you seek immediate legal help from an attorney experienced in criminal defense.
 The case against you can move very quickly.

 At Moses & Rooth, Attorneys at Law, our Orlando DUI defense attorneys are strong advocates for our clients.

 We have the skills and experience needed to provide you with the top-quality legal defense that you deserve.

 If you or your family member has been arrested for drunk driving or drugged driving in Orlando, please do not hesitate to contact our law firm today for a fully confidential consultation.

-At the Orlando, Florida, law firm of Moses and Rooth Attorneys at Law, we are experienced in handling all major traffic charges, including:
+At the Orlando, Florida, law firm of Moses and Rooth Attorneys at Law, we are experienced in handling all major traffic violations and DUI charges, including: